chop-dbhi/dataexpress/README.md

 Considerably more information is available at the DataExpress website: http://dataexpress.research.chop.edu/

-Compiling from source: The source code includes an SBT build.sbt configuration allowing either Maven or SBT to be used for building.
+Compiling from source: The source code includes an SBT build.sbt configuration allowing for building.

 All  commands assume you are working in the dataexpress root directory, here ~/dataexpress)